betrixed/Toml-Pun8/README.md

 // check if key exists
         hasK(string $key);

+// Clear out all keys and values
+        clear();

-// Recursive copy everything to Php Array.
-// Leaves out the KeyTable or ValueList intermediary classes.
+// Recursive copy everything to Php Array, without KeyTable or ValueList objects.
         toArray() : array;

 // Set a general use "Tag" property